 Ethical considerations: Throughout this course, you will find discussions of ethics.
 There are many ways of looking at ethical issues--if there were not, there would be no need to study ethics, it would be automatic.
 Each of us needs to consider his or her own ethical standards in business, and there are many frameworks to choose from.
 The purpose of our discussions is to challenge yours so that it is as strong as it can be.

 Global considerations: You will find in our discussion of finance that we in the main focus on US finance and financial markets.
 However, dealing globally has become increasingly important over time.
 We will, when appropriate, bring in aspects of finance from other countries, including the way US companies operate their foreign subsidiaries (and visa versa).

 Grading and attendance: Please see the last page of this syllabus regarding grading and attendance issues.

-Conduct: The Graziadio School of Business and Management has asked me to direct your attention to page 203 to 216 of the catalog, regarding conduct expected of students and of employees of the University (search "conduct".
+Conduct: The Graziadio School of Business and Management has asked me to direct your attention to the academic catalog, regarding conduct expected of students and of employees of the University (search "conduct".
 The relevant sections are in the "Legal Notices" section of the catalog, although there are other sections of the catalog that deal with what Pepperdine expects in terms of behaviors of members of the Pepperdine community.)

-Policy on disabilities: The Graziadio School of Business and Management has asked me to direct your attention to page 37 of the catalog regarding assistance for students with disabilities (in the catalog, search "disabilities" and you will find significant information).
+Policy on disabilities: The Graziadio School of Business and Management has asked me to direct your attention to the academic catalog, regarding assistance for students with disabilities (in the catalog, search "disabilities" and you will find significant information).

 Information and helpful hints: Please prepare the readings and materials listed below each session for that session.
 Many students have told me that the optional study guide assignments have been useful to them.
 These assignments will not be collected.